GrosvenorTechnology/OemAccessApi/documentation/PlatformConfiguration/Overview.md

 ## Services

 [optional] You can add extra service aliases to the ones already defined in the boot config.
 If the name of an existing service is specified, the value will be replaced.

+## VerboseNetworkLogging

+When set to **true**, controller will output additional network logging information that can be inspected by logging into the controller or by using log forwarding ([Boot Config Optional Settings: Logging](../BootConfiguration/Overview.md)). **Property defaults to false**.

 ## URI Locations